snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 <h2 id="how-to-install">1.
 How to install the client</h2>

 The release version of this Client can be found on [cocoapods][cocoapods] under `SnowplowIgluClient`.
-Assuming you are already using Cocoapods installation from there is as simple as:
+Assuming you are already using Cocoapods, installation from there is as simple as:

-* Add `pod 'SnowplowIgluClient'` to your Podfile.
+* Add `pod 'SnowplowIgluClient'` to your Podfile
-* Run `pod update` to pull in the new dependency.
+* Run `pod update` to pull in the new dependency

 For steps on **manual installation** or further clarification refer to our [setup guide][setup-guide].